notofonts/bengali/fontbakery/googlefonts-NotoSerifBengali-report.md

 * 🔥 **FAIL** License file OFL.txt exists but NameID 13 (LICENSE DESCRIPTION) value on platform 3 (WINDOWS) is not specified for that.
 Value was: "This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This Font Software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the SIL Open Font License for the specific language, permissions and limitations governing your use of this Font Software."
 Must be changed to "This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is available with a FAQ at: https://scripts.sil.org/OFL" [code: wrong]
-</div></details><details><summary>🔥 <b>FAIL:</b> Is the Grid-fitting and Scan-conversion Procedure ('gasp') table set to optimize rendering? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/gasp">com.google.fonts/check/gasp</a>)</summary><div>

-* 🔥 **FAIL** Font is missing the 'gasp' table.
-Try exporting the font with autohinting enabled.
-If you are dealing with an unhinted font, it can be fixed by running the fonts through the command 'gftools fix-nonhinting' GFTools is available at https://pypi.org/project/gftools/ [code: lacks-gasp]
 </div></details><details><summary>🔥 <b>FAIL:</b> Copyright notices match canonical pattern in fonts (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/font_copyright">com.google.fonts/check/font_copyright</a>)</summary><div>

 * 🔥 **FAIL** Name Table entry: Copyright notices should match a pattern similar to: "Copyright 2019 The Familyname Project Authors (git url)"
 But instead we have got:
 "Copyright 2019 Google Inc. All Rights Reserved." [code: bad-notice-format]
-</div></details><details><summary>🔥 <b>FAIL:</b> Font enables smart dropout control in "prep" table instructions? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/smart_dropout">com.google.fonts/check/smart_dropout</a>)</summary><div>

-* 🔥 **FAIL** The 'prep' table does not contain TrueType instructions enabling smart dropout control.
-To fix, export the font with autohinting enabled, or run ttfautohint on the font, or run the `gftools fix-nonhinting` script. [code: lacks-smart-dropout]
 </div></details><details><summary>🔥 <b>FAIL:</b> OS/2.fsSelection bit 7 (USE_TYPO_METRICS) is set in all fonts. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/os2/use_typo_metrics">com.google.fonts/check/os2/use_typo_metrics</a>)</summary><div>